garbles/concave/README.md

 };
 ```

 These look nearly identical to the getter/setter examples above except they are defacto paired together.
-Each refinement _focuses_ more and more on a specific piece of data—which is why they are called lenses.
+Again, each refinement focuses more and more on a specific piece of data.
 Despite that, they are always rooted in terms of the global `State`.

 ```ts
 const globalState: State = {